evandroforks/StringReverseRestfull/README.md

 Therefore,
 given the limited time to implement and deploy the application, was chosen to stick up with the well know and integrated Apache Tomcat Servlet Container.

+There are 3 Eclipse projects included on this repository.
+The ones which are most important are **StringReverseServlet** and **StringReverseFacelets**.
+Both projects should implement the same requirements for this challenge, however they use different Java Server technologies.

+**StringReverseServlet** Uses the old and well know Java Server Pages technology.
+This was the first implemented project because seemed more easy to do things with it.
+However, after implementing it, it seemed too create much boiler plate code.
+Hence,
+**StringReverseFacelets** was implemented seeking a newer, simple and more maintainable technology.
+Lastly,
+but not less important,
+**HelloWorldServlet** contains the initial Servlets applications, created while installing/setting up the Servlet Container server, used on this challenge development.

 ### Downloads